 Under the Act, the Chief Statistician has the authority to approve the collection of information on a mandatory basis.
-Information may be collected directly from respondents by conducting mandatory surveys or indirectly by obtaining documents and records already held by government departments and other organizations.
+Information may be collected directly from respondents by conducting mandatory surveys or indirectly by securely obtaining documents and records already held by government departments and other organizations.

-New mandatory surveys – 2019:
+New mandatory surveys in 2020:

-- Annual Mineral Production Survey
+- Annual For-Hire Trucking Survey

 A complete of list of mandatory surveys is also available.